Validate Binary Search Tree (BST)

 Solution idea

 Now the critical question is: How can we fix the above solution?
-Here is an idea: A tree can not be BST if left subtree contains any value greater than node’s value and right subtree contains any value smaller than node’s value.
+Here is an idea: A tree can not be BST if left subtree of a node contains any value greater than node’s value and right subtree contains any value smaller than node’s value.
 In other words, node value must be greater than the maximum in left subtree and less than the minimum in right subtree.
 Note: In a BST, the rightmost node would be the node with the maximum value and the leftmost node would be the node with the minimum value.

 Solution steps